-Brooklyn implant dentist Dr. Umanoff is an internationally recognized dental specialist and one of the best dentists implantologists in New York.
+Brooklyn implant specialist Dr. Umanoff is an internationally recognized dental specialist and one of the best dentists implantologists in New York.
 All the procedures are performed in our Sheepshead Bay, Brooklyn, NY LuxDen Dental Implants Center.

 A dental implant artificially restores a missing tooth, including its root.
 It is a small post or screw that is surgically inserted into the jawbone during a short procedure.
 Read more about the components of dental implants.